RyanDavison/RandomRepo/README.md

 # RandomRepo
 Open a random Github repository

+###Bookmarklet
-##Drag the link to your bookmark bar.
-When you click on the link you will be redirected to a random GitHub repository [Random Repo](https://github.com/RyanDavison/RandomRepo/JAVASCRIPT/random_src.html)
+Drag the link to your bookmark bar.
+When you click on the link you will be redirected to a random GitHub repository

+[Random Repo](https://github.com/RyanDavison/RandomRepo/JAVASCRIPT/random_src.html)